top of page

 The results ruled out one possibility but uncovered a new, more likely cause, which I recognized from Floyd's history.

-Surgery was an option, but I declined.
-From past experience, I knew that if he survived the surgery, it would only prolong his suffering for a short time.
+Surgery was an option, but I declined, as from past experience, I knew that if he survived the surgery, it would only prolong his suffering for a short time.
+The vet concurred, telling me that they are obliged to give you all the options.

 The other possibility had no cure.
 Further testing would only confirm what we already knew—that nothing could be done, and this would be at the expense of Floyd's comfort.